xVc323/crossover-trial/README.md

 - This script modifies system preferences and bottle registry files.
 While it includes backup mechanisms, **use at your own risk**.
 - The effectiveness may vary depending on CrossOver versions and other factors.
 - This script is provided for **educational and personal use only**.
 Please support software developers by purchasing licenses for software you find useful.
-- **Blocking internet access** via firewall is essential for the trial reset to persist.

 ## Contributing